tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 #### Voting promises transactions [votepromtrans]

 Voting promises are a type of delayed transactions.
-Voting promises are promises that a given player will cast a given number of votes to the _recipient_ of the transaction before a given absolute game's time unit.
+Voting promises are promises that a given player will cast a given number of votes to the _recipient_ of the transaction before a given absolute game's time unit (because it's a delayed transaction).

 #### Valid transaction

 A _transaction_ is said to be _valid_ if and only if:

 - Transaction does not break a game rule.
-- Transaction is able to be completed to the extent of the judging party’s knowledge. (e.g. : Enough money on the account, in case of an immediate money transfer).
+- Transaction is able to be completed to the extent of the judging party’s knowledge. (e.g.: Enough money on the account, in case of an immediate money transfer).

 A bidirectional transaction will be considered valid if both unidirectional transactions it is composed of are valid.
 If any of them is not, then the bidirectional transaction is also invalid.

-## Additional Security Requirements
+## Security Requirements

-Now that we have defined functional requirements, we are going to define and describe _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.
+Now that we have defined functional requirements, we are going to define and describe the addition _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.

 ### Judging party exclusiveness aka turn-by-turn enforcement

-The _current player_ is the only one that can make calls to the judging party's interface.
+The _current player_ must be the only one that can make calls to the judging party's interface.

 This is needed in order to prevent other players from trying to steal the CPU and make transactions on the transaction quota of another player instead of their own quota.
+We should thus implement a way to protect the judging party from executing actions calls by other players than the _current player_.

 <!--
 % Note: Better solution?
 If we want to divide it equally we need to do it with some sort of incremental algorithm: first